a16z/jolt/book/src/how/instruction_lookups.md

 the results of the subtable lookups into the result of the original lookup (instruction execution on the un-chunked inputs) is handled via an invocation of the sum-check protocol.
 We call this the "primary sumcheck" instance in Lasso.

-The "primary sumcheck" collation looks as follows for a trace of length $m$ and a VM with $f$ unique instructions.
+The "primary sumcheck" collation looks as follows for a trace of length $m$ and a VM with $F$ unique instructions.

 $\sum_{x \in \{0,1\}^{\log_2(m)}} \left[\widetilde{\text{eq}}(r,x) \cdot \sum_{f \in \{0,1\}^{\log_2(F)}} \widetilde{\text{flags}_f}(x) \cdot g_f(\text{terms}_f(x))\right]$